nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf52/fota_update.rst

 See the :ref:`app_dfu` page for general Device Firmware Update (DFU) information, such as supported methods for sending and receiving updates on the device.

 .. note::
-   For the possibility of introducing an upgradable bootloader, refer to :ref:`ug_bootloader_adding`.
+   To implement an upgradable bootloader, refer to :ref:`ug_bootloader_adding_sysbuild`.

 .. fota_upgrades_intro_end